Barrison Sisters: Most famous act

 In their most famous act, the sisters would dance, raising their skirts slightly above their knees, and ask the audience, "Would you like to see my pussy?"
 When they had coaxed the audience into an enthusiastic response, they would raise up their skirts, revealing that each sister was wearing underwear of their own manufacture that had a live kitten secured over the crotch.

 After their success in Europe in the mid-1890s, scores of troupes purporting to be "sisters" followed in their footsteps, among them the British Machinson Sisters.
 The Barrison Sisters broke up in 1897, but both Gertrude and Lona went on to have successful solo careers on the stage.
 Gertrude, the youngest and perhaps most talented of them all, became a groundbreaking modern dancer in Vienna, where she lived for two decades, married to Carl Hollitzer (separated in 1910), a renowned Austrian painter.
 She was the last to die—in 1946 in Copenhagen.

 Renewed attention

 The Barrison Sisters came to renewed public attention in the first decade of the 21st century when they were featured on the label of Five Wives Vodka, produced by Ogden's Own Distillery in Utah; the vodka was initially rejected for sale in the adjacent control state of Idaho, an action for which the Idaho State Liquor Division was later awarded a 2013 Muzzles Award by the Thomas Jefferson Center for the Protection of Free Expression.

-A Danish book about the phenomenon was published in 2020.
+A Danish book about the phenomenon, Barrison-feberen by Hans Henrik Appel, was published in 2020.

 It won the Danish annual history book award for 2020.
+The book served as the basis of the musical Feberen by Line Mørkeby and Niels Søren Hansen.
+The musical opened April 30, 2025 at the Royal Danish Playhouse, closing June 3 the same year and notably starring Fanny Leander Bornedal as Inger Barrison.